openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Standards Requirements {#standards-requirements}

-The standards that are being profiled in this specification are:
+The standards that are being profiled in this document are:

 * OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI]
 * OpenID for Verifiable Presentations [@!OIDF.OID4VP]